 The Richard T. Fields Bar Association (RTFBA) was founded in 2010.
 The mission of RTFBA is to represent the interest of African American Attorneys in the Inland Empire (IE).
 Moreover, in addition to representing the interest of African American attorneys, RTFBA promotes pipeline initiatives to increase the number of youth of color in the IE to pursue careers in the legal profession and to promote justice for communities of color in the IE

 Tukwet Canyon Golf Club, Beaumont, CA

-CASA of San Bernardino, Enhancing Forwarding Action, Inc., & the San Bernardino County Public Defender's Office worked together in a collaborative effort to raise funds by hosting their 4th Annual Golf Tournament to enhance the lives and advocate for our community’s children and families in the areas of stability (foster care), hope, and obesity prevention (fitness & nutrition).
-The event was a tremendous success, raising $9,000.00 for two very worthy local organizations -San Bernardino CASA (Court Appointed Special Advocate) and Enhancing Forward Action.
-The event was held on October 25, 2013.
+CASA of San Bernardino, Enhancing Forwarding Action, Inc., & the San Bernardino County Public Defender's Office worked together in a collaborative effort to raise funds by hosting their 5th Annual Golf Tournament to enhance the lives and advocate for our community’s children and families in the areas of stability (foster care), hope, and obesity prevention (fitness & nutrition).
+The event was held on October 24, 2014.